 1. I recommend Jovial and Tinkyada brands of gluten free elbow macaroni.
 They seem to hold up the best to cooking in sauces like this recipe requires.

-2. You can use any ground meat including vegan meats in this recipe.
+2. You can use any ground meat, including vegan meats, in this recipe.

-4. Store in an airtight container in the refrigerator for up to 4 days.
+5. Store in an airtight container in the refrigerator for up to 4 days.
 I don’t recommend freezing this recipe because the pasta gets mushy.

 SPECIAL NOTE

 Please know that every gluten free flour blend has a different starch to grain ratio.
-If you use a blend I didn’t test, you may need to adjust your moisture levels in your baked goods.
+If you use a blend I didn’t test, my rule of thumb is to add more flour if your dough or batter is wet and add more liquid if the dough or batter is too dry!

 Nutrition